valariembithe/GitSphere/README.md

 ## Licensing

-This project is authentic and
+This project is original and a product of the 2 software engineers listed in this repository.